Commercial insurance options

 Your vehicle’s size and use affect your rate.
 A heavy dump truck used for transporting bulk gravel will likely have a higher premium than a small dump truck used for residential landscaping jobs.

 Your commercial auto insurance carrier will run a motor vehicle report on all drivers with access to your business vehicles.
 Drivers with accidents or violations on their driving record will usually cause your rate to increase.
 You can expect your insurance company to take the past three years of driving history into account.

-It’s common to pay more for commercial auto coverage in a large city like Greenville than a smaller city like Sumter.
+It’s common to pay more for commercial auto coverage in a large city like Greenville than in a smaller city like Sumter.
 Keep in mind, prices are usually higher in locations that experience more claims or more expensive settlements than other locations.
-Areas susceptible to weather-related events such as hurricanes and tornadoes are also factors.
+Areas susceptible to weather-related events, such as hurricanes and tornadoes, are also factors.

 The distance you routinely travel can influence your commercial auto rate.
 A vehicle with a local route within Charleston’s city limits is considered lower risk than a vehicle with a regional route that covers the entire South Carolina Lowcountry.

 The amount of coverage you need affects your premium.
 Policyholders with the South Carolina state minimum limits of 25/50/25 will pay less than a policyholder needing a combined single limit of $1M.